HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-cumulative-layout-shift-experiences.png",
-  caption="Real-user Cumulative Layout Shift experiences", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
+  caption="Real-user Cumulative Layout Shift experiences.", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
 WooCommerce has 37.98% for desktop and 51.40% for mobile, Shopify has 40.72% and 40.55% respectively, Magento has 38.11% and 38.28%, Wix has 58.15% and 57.47%, and PrestaShop has 51.56% on desktop and 49.83% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1137826141&format=interactive", sheets_gid="768760354",